Dioscuri-Centre/phenotypic_heterogeneity/README.md

 ## Segmentation

 Most experiments were segmented using Cellpose.

+## Tracking
-Fluorescence data was extracted from tracks that were generate by Mastodon/trackmate  either fully manually or by using the linking on label images except for files from `transfection/1` which were segmented with Segment anything [2] using the weights from micro-sam [3].
+Fluorescence data was extracted from tracks that were generate by Mastodon/trackmate  either fully manually or by using the LAP tracker on spots generated from Cellpose label images.

 ## Simulations